percona/xtradb-cluster-tutorial/instructions/Essential Topics.rst

 Now select all the data in the table::

-	node2 mysql> select * from test.autoinc;
+	node2 mysql> select * from test.autoinc

+**Create the test.autoinc table on node2, insert some rows, and check the data**

 - Does anything strike you as odd about the rows?
 - What happens if you do the inserts on each node in order?

+**Experiment with the inserts and pay special attention to the autoincrement column**

+- How would the default autoincrement behavior affect your application?

+*Information about how to modify this behavior is later in the tutorial*

-Deadlocks when you didn't expect them
+Deadlocks when you don't expect them
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 One of the things to be aware of with using PXC is that there can be rollbacks issued by the server on COMMIT (and other unexpected parts of transactions), which cannot happen in standard single-node Innodb.